T. J. Hughes (ice hockey)

-Terry-Jonathan Hughes (born November 9, 2001) is a Canadian ice hockey forward for Michigan of the National Collegiate Athletic Association (NCAA).
+Terry-Jonathan Hughes (born November 9, 2001) is a Canadian professional ice hockey player who is a forward for the Colorado Avalanche of the National Hockey League (NHL).
+He played college ice hockey at Michigan.

 Playing career

 Junior

 Hughes played three seasons with the Brooks Bandits of the Alberta Junior Hockey League (AJHL).
 During the 2020–21 season, he recorded 15 goals and 16 assists in 20 games, in a season that was shortened due to the COVID-19 pandemic.
 In April 2021, Hughes led all AJHL players in scoring with six goals and eight assists in eight games, and was named Alberta Ford Dealers Player of the Month.
 He led the league in scoring with 31 points, and won the Ernie Love Trophy.

 During the 2021–22 season, he recorded 66 goals and 61 assists in 60 regular season games.
 His 66 goals led the league, while his 127 points ranked second.
 He became the first AJHL player to reach 60 goals in the regular season since the 2000–01 season.
 His 66 goals are the eighth most goals in a single season in AJHL history, while his 28 powerplay goals are the third most.
 In November 2021, Hughes recorded 13 goals and 17 assists in 12 games.
 He recorded ten multi-point games and scored three game winning goals and was named Alberta Ford Dealers Player of the Month.
 He helped lead the Bandits to a 52–6–2 record, the Inter Pipeline Cup and the 2022 Centennial Cup.
 During the postseason he recorded 12 goals and 11 assists in 11 games.
 Following the season, he was named to the AJHL All-League team, and the inaugural AJHL Top Forward award winner.
 He was also named a finalist for the Canadian Junior Hockey League Forward of the Year.